spryker/spryker-docs/docs/scos/dev/data-import/202204.0/creating-a-data-importer.md

 {% endinfo_block %}

-For the database field `fk_locale` we will use the name of the locale for which we need the id (e.g. de_DE).
+For the database field `fk_locale` we will use the name of the locale for which we need the ID—for example, de_DE.
 This value will then be used later to fetch the id for the given locale name.
 We will use the same technique for the `fk_product` and `fk_product_abstract` fields.

 {% info_block infoBox "Info" %}